gilzamir18/AI4U/doc/ai4ugym.md

 If you use this basic agent class, your Unity application should have support for a command named *restart*, support the actions specified in *environment_definitions*, and return fields named *state*, *reward* and *done*.

-The default behavior of the UnityRemoteGym perhaps is not sufficient for your necessities.
-You can modify this bahavior by inheriting the class BasicAgent from the module UnityRemoteGym.
+The default behavior of the AI4UGym perhaps is not sufficient for your necessities.
+You can modify this bahavior by inheriting the class BasicAgent from the module AI4UGym.

-	from UnityRemoteGym import BasicAgent
+	from AI4UGym import BasicAgent

 Then, you need to override the methods *act* and *reset*.
 For example